Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Pay attention to color combinations when you look for motion.
 This photo of a busy street looks so appealing because of the bright reds and dull greys.

-There aren’t many other colours to pay attention to, so it’s easy to process the blur and understand what’s going on in the picture.
+There aren’t many other colors to pay attention to, so it’s easy to process the blur and understand what’s going on in the picture.

 22. Use Different Motion Blur Subjects in One Picture